The-Unstable-World/The-Unstable-World/README.md

 # The Unstable World

 A server using daily development build.
 Restart every 1 hour to update to the latest commit.
-The server may shut down at any time due to lack of money.
-You can download daily development builds of Minetest Client(Android/Windows/MacOSX/Linux) from https://github.com/The-Unstable-World/binary
+You can download daily development builds of Minetest Client(Android/Windows/MacOSX/Linux) from https://github.com/The-Unstable-World/binary The server may shut down at any time due to lack of money, but the data is safe.
+Every second, the data is backed up to gitlab.

 Address: s29.natfrp.org Port: 31111